cjungmann/yaddemo/docs/basharrays.md

 The `\a` character may not be appropriate in all situations.
 Feel free to use another character as the *IFS* value, as long as it is not included in the text being saved.

+### Also Look At:

+A newer page about [Returning BASH Arrays](bashreturnarray.md) also suggests some successful methods for saving and restoring BASH arrays.